Nsame's hat-trick powers Young Boys to Swiss Super League summit | Goal.com

 Jean-Pierre Nsame scored a hat-trick as Young Boys defeated FC Zurich 3-2 to move to the top of the Swiss Super League table.

-The Swiss top-flight resumed on Friday after a four-month suspension due to the coronavirus pandemic since February.
+The Swiss top-flight resumed on Friday after a four-month suspension due to the coronavirus pandemic.

 Seven minutes after Nigeria's Tosin Aiyegun broke the deadlock at the Stade de Suisse in the 25th minute, the Cameroon international drew the hosts level but Benjamin Kololli restored FC Zurich's lead in the 38th minute as they went into the break ahead.